How to Relieve Tight Hips at Home

 This is where I preach the importance of posture and ergonomics; If sitting for an extended time consider adding lumbar support; a folded towel placed under and across the hips to reduce tension; computer should be placed at eye level; elbows at 90 degrees, wrist neutral; get up every 30 minutes to decrease tension and ease circulation of fluids;

-The psoas comprises two muscles, the illiacus and psoas major (interesting note, some individuals have a psoas minor).
-The psoas major originates from the anterolateral lower vertebrae (T12-L5), travels through the pelvis, and inserts at the medial femur below the hip joint (specifically, the lesser trochanter of the femur).
-The iliacus is located in the iliac fossa (for a visual, cup your hand slightly, the fossa would be the cup) and also attaches to the lesser trochanter of the femur.
+The psoas comprises two muscles, the illiacus, psoas major and psoas minor.
+The psoas major originates from the front of the lower vertebrae (T12-L5), travels through the pelvis, and inserts at the medial femur below the hip joint (specifically, the lesser trochanter of the femur).
+The iliacus is located in the iliac fossa (for a visual, cup your hand slightly; the fossa would be the cup) and also attaches to the lesser trochanter of the femur.
 Both muscles flex the hip, laterally rotate the hip, and anteriorly tilt the pelvis.
 Psoas major assists in lateral flexion of the spine.
-It’s a main lower back stabilizer and allows you to flex your trunk forward when your legs are stabilized.
+It’s a primary low-back stabilizer and allows you to flex your trunk forward when your legs are stabilized.
 If you’ve ever done a traditional sit-up and felt more strain in your hips than your abs, it’s because the psoas completed the action, not the abdominals.

-Aside from sitting for an extended period, other things that cause strain to the iliopsoas are; running downhill – if you’re into that sort of stuff; trunk rotation with the feet fixed in place; overload from bad postural habits.
-The iliopsoas is difficult and uncomfortable to perform SMR.
+Aside from sitting for an extended period, other things that cause strain to the iliopsoas are running downhill – if you’re into that sort of stuff, trunk rotation with the feet fixed in place, and overload from bad postural habits.
+The iliopsoas are difficult and uncomfortable to perform SMR.
 They are located within deep structures.
-If you’re experiencing tension in your hip flexors, a trained manual therapist would know how to asses them and address them safely and effectively.
+If you’re experiencing tension in your hip flexors, a trained manual therapist would know how to assess and address them safely and effectively.

 The real trick with the iliopsoas is identifying if they are not just tight but are they weak?
 I’ve linked a video below that explains this very well.

 I hope this post has been insightful for those experiencing hip tension.
-Remember every body is unique in its construction.
+Remember, the body is unique in its construction.
 The information on this site is not intended as a substitute for professional medical advice.
 If pain is present and tension is chronic, see your doctor for the appropriate treatment.

 If you’re interested in working with me and would like a conveniently delivered customized training routine, head to my Contact page.
 I look forward to speaking with you!